plasmatech8/skeleton-material-theme/src/routes/info/info.md

 <button class="btn variant-filled-primary" use:ripple>primary</button>
 ```

-The default color of the ripple is set to the text color (in the postcss file).
+The default color of the ripple is set to the text color with 28% opacity.

 ## Theme files